CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

 - There are other algorithms with better asymptotic performance (e.g. [Toom-Cook 3 @ \(O(n^{1.46})\)](https://en.wikipedia.org/wiki/Toom–Cook_multiplication)), but they also have large coefficients that might be impractical for typical NumPy users / use cases.
 - There's also [a NumPy implementation for a method of convolution that utilizes FFT's](https://docs.scipy.org/doc/scipy-1.14.1/reference/generated/scipy.signal.fftconvolve.html) which runs in \(O(n\log n)\) time, but since that only works on floating-point data I elected not to use it.
     - It seems like there's an analogous method of doing the FFT-enabled convolution for integers in the same \(O(n log(n))\) time, but instead using [the Number-theoretic Transform (NTT)](https://en.wikipedia.org/wiki/Discrete_Fourier_transform_over_a_ring#Number-theoretic_transform).
         - However, I am under the impression that NumPy devs didn't implement this integer-specific algorithm for convolution.
-Because the corresponding floating-point specific algorithm using the FFT has its own function, and if they *had* implemented an integer-specific NTT, I imagine it would get its own function too.
+Mainly because the corresponding floating-point specific algorithm using the FFT has its own function, and if they *had* implemented an integer-specific NTT, I imagine it would get its own function too.
 And I don't see one in the docs.
         - Also, from the paper cited above it seems like there are a number of complications required in the implementation to make it feasible.
-And it's unclear to me whether the NumPy developers would develop a complicated special-case algorithm just for integers, which I imagine is a pretty niche use case.
+And it's unclear to me whether the NumPy developers would develop a complicated special-case algorithm just for integers, which I imagine is a pretty niche use case since you can just cast ints to floats.

 -> Moving forward I'll assume a conservative \(O(n^2)\) time complexity for this function, but know that this may not be the true complexity depending on implementation specifics.